curl/curl/tests/FILEFORMAT.md

 ## `<disable>`

-If `test-duphandle` is a listed item here, this test will not run when `--test-duphandle` is used.
+If `test-duphandle` is a listed item here, this is not run when `--test-duphandle` is used.

 ## `<verify>`